aalamri-stat6250/course-questions-wiki/week-02/README.md

 - Question (cyuan10−stat6250): Is the observations always the “rows” and variable always the columns?
 - Answer (mcardoso3-stat6250):  Yes, rows are called observations while columns are called variables, so their statuses remain the same.
 - Question (yren10−stat6250): When comparing two observations in one data set, if one observation missing 1 variable value, are we still able to do the comparison?
 Are we still getting a correct result?
+- Answer (aalamri−stat6250): No. the result may differe.
 - Question (akumar30−stat6250): Does missing value has any impact on total number of observation or variables in SAS Datasets?
+- Answer (aalamri−stat6250): Yes
+- Question (aalamri−stat6250): Why do we cmpare datasets knowing that some values are missing?
+- Question (aalamri−stat6250): Can We cmpare two data sets without a unequal columns?
+- Question (aalamri−stat6250): Can We cmpare two data sets without a unequal rows?
+- Question (aalamri−stat6250): What does Id stand for?
+- Question (aalamri−stat6250): How can missing values imact the result?
+- Question (aalamri−stat6250): Why do  observations represent row ?
+- Question (aalamri−stat6250): Why do  variables represent columns ?

 [Course Textbook Chapter 1, Problem 2]
 - Question (mcardoso3-stat6250):  Why does each SAS line end with a semicolon?